 You’ll no doubt hear the word “escrow” many times during your home buying transaction.
-It can get a little confusing, especially for first-time buyers, as the word is used to describe different things.
-In general, it means that your money is being held by an impartial third-party until the deal is completed.
+It can get a little confusing, especially for first-time buyers, as the word describes different things.
+In general, it means that an impartial third party is holding your money until the deal is completed.
 It provides a safeguard against any foul play by either side.

 What is escrow, and why do I need it?What is escrow, and why do I need it?

-At its simplest, escrow is a deposit of funds held by a third party and released upon completing a particular condition or event.
+At its simplest, escrow deposits funds held by a third party and released upon completing a particular condition or event.
 Whether you’re a buyer, seller, lender, or borrower, you’ll want the assurance that no funds or property will change hands until all of the conditions in a transaction are complete.

 The escrow holder must safeguard those funds and disburse them once all the escrow provisions are met.
 As the closing day arrives, there are a few different ways that escrow comes into play.
 Below are the four most common.

 When you sign a purchase contract, one of the requirements is that you put down a certain amount of your down payment in escrow.
-Usually, 10% and is made to show that this is a serious offer and to show good faith.
-It is held until closing when you’ll then owe whatever amount of the down payment remains.
+Usually, 10% is made to show that this is a serious offer and shows good faith.
+It is held until closing, when you’ll then owe whatever amount of the down payment remains.
 Think of it as a portion of your down payment that you’re parting with earlier than the rest.

 Straightforward unless you’re buying a non-contingent contract.
 In this case, you’ve agreed to a deal outright that is not contingent on certain conditions like approval for a mortgage.
 If the deal falls through on a non-contingency contract, you could stand to lose your escrow payment.

 Maintenance charges in a co-opMaintenance charges in a co-op